EzraGuerrero/axonal-bead-analysis-py/README.md

 This normalized metric serves as a robust, scalable readout for axonal damage in high-content drug screening.

+A detailed [protocol](https://github.com/EzraGuerrero/axonal-bead-analysis-py/blob/main/docs/Protocol.md) can be found in the `docs` folder

 ## Publication

 This analysis pipeline was used in: